ACCapili/ALPADIET/README.md

 - **Nutrition Page**: Explore nutritional information for different food categories like Meat, Vegetables, Fruits, and Snacks.
 - **Hydration Page**: Learn about various drinks and their benefits for hydration.
 - **Suggestion Page**: Get tips on diet, exercise, wellness, and lifestyle.
-- **Q&A Page**: Ask questions and get answers about nutrition and health.
 - **Settings Page**: Customize your app experience, including dark mode and font size.

 ## Getting Started